-The increase for the three month period ended June 30, 2008, as compared to the comparable period in 2007, resulted primarily from the following:
+The increase for the three month period ended September 30, 2008, as compared to the comparable period in 2007, resulted primarily from the following:

-- Clinical Trials-Clinical trial expenses, which include services performed by third-party contract research organizations and other vendors, increased by \$9.7 million, or 75%, primarily due to start-up activities for a phase 3 clinical trial for XL184, phase 2 clinical trial activity for XL184, XL647 and XL820, additional phase 1 clinical trial activity for XL019, XL147, XL228, XL281 and XL765, and preclinical studies for XL413 and XL888.
-The increase was also due in part to start-up activities for a phase 3 clinical trial for XL647 that we determined in May 2008 not to commence.
-These increases were partially offset by a decline in expense associated with XL999 and XL784 phase 2 clinical trial activities and a decline in expenses related to XL880 due to the transfer of XL880 to GlaxoSmithKline in March 2008. - Personnel-Personnel expense, which includes salaries, bonuses, related fringe benefits, recruiting and relocation costs, increased by \$2.7 million, or 15%, primarily due to the expanded workforce supporting drug development operations to advance our clinical and preclinical development programs. - General Corporate Costs-There was an increase of \$1.7 million, or 19%, in the allocation of general corporate costs (such as facilities costs, property taxes and insurance) to research and development, which primarily reflected the growth of the research and development function compared to the general and administrative function. - Laboratory Supplies- Laboratory supplies expense decreased by \$1.2 million, or 19%, primarily due to cost savings measures implemented during 2008.
+- Clinical Trials-Clinical trial expenses, which include services performed by third-party contract research organizations and other vendors, increased by \$4.0 million, or 26%, primarily due to start-up activities for a phase 3 clinical trial for XL184, phase 2 clinical trial activity for XL184 and XL647, additional phase 1 clinical trial activity for XL019, XL147, XL228 and XL765, and preclinical studies for XL413 and XL888.
+These increases were partially offset by a decline in expense associated with XL999 and XL784 phase 2 clinical trial activities, a decline in expense associated with XL443 for non-clinical toxicology studies performed in 2007, and a decline in expenses related to XL880 due to the transfer of XL880 to GlaxoSmithKline in March 2008. - General Corporate Costs-There was an increase of \$3.4 million, or 41%, in the allocation of general corporate costs (such as facilities costs, property taxes and insurance) to research and development, which primarily reflected the relative growth of the research and development function compared to the general and administrative function. - Personnel-Personnel expense, which includes salaries, bonuses, related fringe benefits, temporaries, recruiting and relocation costs, increased by \$1.5 million, or 8%, primarily due to the expanded workforce supporting drug development operations to advance our clinical and preclinical development programs. - Laboratory Supplies- Laboratory supplies expense decreased by \$1.4 million, or 24%, primarily due to cost savings measures implemented during 2008.

-The increase for the six month period ended June 30, 2008, as compared to the comparable period in 2007, resulted primarily from the following:
+The increase for the nine month period ended September 30, 2008, as compared to the comparable period in 2007, resulted primarily from the following:

-- Clinical Trials-Clinical trial expenses increased by \$18.4 million, or 76%, primarily due to start-up activities for a phase 3 clinical trial for XL184, phase 2 clinical trial activity for XL184, XL647 and XL820, additional phase 1 clinical trial activity for XL019, XL147, XL228, XL281 and XL765, and preclinical studies for XL413 and XL888.
-The increase was also due in part to start-up activities for a phase 3 clinical trial for XL647 that we determined in May 2008 not to commence.
-These increases were partially offset by a decline in expense associated with XL999 and XL784 phase 2 clinical trial activities and a decline in expenses related to XL880 due to the transfer of XL880 to GlaxoSmithKline in March 2008. - Personnel-Personnel expense increased by \$7.3 million, or 21%, primarily due to the expanded workforce supporting drug development operations. - General Corporate Costs-There was an increase of \$3.9 million, or 23%, in the allocation of general corporate costs (such as facilities costs, property taxes and insurance) to research and development, which primarily reflected the growth of the research and development function compared to the general and administrative function.

-- Stock-Based Compensation-Stock-based compensation expense increased by \$1.7 million, or 31%, primarily due to the expanded workforce supporting drug development operations to advance our clinical and preclinical development programs. - Cost Reimbursement-As a result of our contract research agreement with Agrigenetics we received research and development funding of \$2.7 million that was recognized as a reduction to research and development expense.
+- Clinical Trials-Clinical trial expenses increased by \$22.5 million, or 56%, primarily due to start-up activities for a phase 3 clinical trial for XL184, phase 2 clinical trial activity for XL184 and XL647, additional phase 1 clinical trial activity for XL147, XL228, XL281 and XL765, and preclinical studies for XL413 and XL888.
+The increase was also due in part to start-up activities for a phase 3 clinical trial for XL647 that we subsequently determined not to initiate.
+These increases were partially offset by a decline in expense associated with XL999 and XL784 phase 2 clinical trial activities, a decline in expense associated with XL443 for non-clinical toxicology studies performed in 2007, and a decline in expenses related to XL880 due to the transfer of XL880 to GlaxoSmithKline in March 2008. - Personnel-Personnel expense increased by \$8.6 million, or 16%, primarily due to the expanded workforce supporting drug development operations. - General Corporate Costs-There was an increase of \$7.3 million, or 29%, in the allocation of general corporate costs (such as facilities costs, property taxes and insurance) to research and development, which primarily reflected the relative growth of the research and development function compared to the general and administrative function. - Cost Reimbursement-As a result of our contract research agreement with Agrigenetics, we received research and development funding of \$3.7 million that was recognized as a reduction to research and development expense. - Laboratory Supplies- Laboratory supplies expense decreased by \$3.2 million, or 18%, primarily due to cost savings measures implemented during 2008. - Stock-Based Compensation-Stock-based compensation expense increased by \$2.4 million, or 28%, primarily due to the expanded workforce supporting drug development operations to advance our clinical and preclinical development programs.